VslVictor7/CraftStatusBot/readme.md

 ```

 ## Important Notes

-- IT IS NECESSARY TO USE POSTGRESQL FOR THE BOT TO RUN THE DATABASE.

 - .gitignore File: Include the name of your venv folder (e.g., venv/ or .venv/) in the .gitignore to avoid commit conflicts.